What is Smart Planning?

 How are they being consulted on the reforms?

-The program will be developed with ongoing input from local councils, industry and the community using a variety of engagement methods.
+The program will be developed with ongoing input from key stakeholders using a variety of engagement methods.

-An inclusive, participatory approach will leverage both contemporary online engagement tools and face-to-face discussions, maximising opportunities for all stakeholders to be involved.
+An inclusive, participatory approach will leverage both contemporary online engagement tools and face-to-face discussions, maximising opportunities for key stakeholders to be involved.

 Will planning applications be approved more quickly?